OpenGridForum/DFDL/ISO-process/ISO-PAS-Explanatory-Report-For-OGF-DFDL.md

 ### ORGANIZATION CRITERIA (SD9 7.3)
 OGF was approved as a PAS Submitter effective 2022-12-02; the application ID is N16164.
-Since attaining PAS Submitter status there have been no significant changes to OGF at an organizational level.
+Since attaining PAS Submitter status there have been no changes to OGF at an organizational level.
 Additionally, there have been no changes to the organization criteria as submitted in the PAS submitter application N16164.